-GENERAL INFORMATION Financial performance (₹ In Lakhs) based on given indicators Particulars 2018-2019 2017-2018 Exceptional items (188) Profit before Tax from continuing operations 8,414 5,264 Income tax expense (2,655) (1,549) Net Profit After Tax 5,759 3,715 Foreign investments or collaboration, if any While a predominant part of the Company's business is done in India, the Company also exports its products and services to Bangladesh, Srilanka, South Africa, Singapore, Middle East, Indonesia, Sweden, China, Malaysia, Switzerland, Peru, Australia, USA, Qatar, Equador, Vietnam, Dubai, Thailand, Saudi Arabia and Philippines.
+GENERAL INFORMATION Financial performance (₹ In Lakhs) based on given indicators Particulars 2018-2019 2017-2018 Exceptional items (68) (188) Profit before Tax from continuing operations 8,414 5,264 Income tax expense (2,655) (1,549) Net Profit After Tax 5,759 3,715 Foreign investments or collaboration, if any While a predominant part of the Company's business is done in India, the Company also exports its products and services to Bangladesh, Srilanka, South Africa, Singapore, Middle East, Indonesia, Sweden, China, Malaysia, Switzerland, Peru, Australia, USA, Qatar, Equador, Vietnam, Dubai, Thailand, Saudi Arabia and Philippines.
 During the year, the total foreign exchange expenditure am Foreign exchange earnings were ₹ 5,452 lakhs resulting in of ₹ 2,440 lakhs for the year.
 The Company is a subsidiary of Colfax Corporation which I equity share capital of the company.
 Colfax is a Delaware, US existing global business interests in industrial fans, fabricat medical technology products and services.
 A based indus trial group with INFORMATION OF THE APPOINTEE Background Details Mr Rohit Gambhir, aged 46 years, is a B.Tech (Mechanical) from NIT Kurukshetra (1994) and EPGDM from IIM Indore (2004).
 He has an overall experience of 22 years.
 He started his career in Aug, 1994 with Saint Gobain and rose through the ranks to be the Sales Manager for Abrasive Industrial trade products by April, 2003 and he served them till November, 2007.
 In 2007, Mr Rohit Gambhir joined Stanley Black & Decker as its Business Head till February, 2013 before joining ESAB India in March, 2013 as Head of Sales & Marketing.
 Mr Rohit Gambhir is a Director in EWAC Alloys Limited.
 He does not hold any equity shares in ESAB India as on date and is also not related to any other Director on the Board of the Company.
-His area of expertise includes Business Management and strategy, marketing plans and implementation, end user B 2 B sales, international projects with Emerging Market focus, Top line and Operation margin management; Working capital turnover, Organization Doet Demonstration development, Supply Chain Management and Segment dev elopment. /I.a. Ŧ\ Past Remuneration Year Δnnual R (In ₹) emuneration 2017-18 2,16,18,887 2018-19 2,27,07,210 Job Profile and his suitability Mr Rohit Gambhir, Managing Director was appointed on 1 November, 2013 to take over as Managing Director of the Company.
+His area of expertise includes Business Management and s implementation, end user B 2 B sales, international projects Top line and Operation margin management; Working ca with Emerging pital turnover, Market focus, Doet Demonstration development, Supply Chain Management and Segment dev elopment. /I.a. Ŧ\ Past Remuneration Year Δnnual R (In ₹) emuneration 2017-18 2,16,18,887 2018-19 2,27,07,210 Job Profile and his suitability ESAB India Limited is a Public Limited Company listed on BS Exchange of India Limited.
+The Company has manufacturing located at Chennai, Nagpur and Kolkata.
+E Limited and I National Stock Mr Rohit Gambhir, Managing Director was appointed on 1 November, 2013 to take over as Managing Director of the Company.
 He is the occupier of the Company's plants.
 He heads a 750 strong workforce of a listed Company, reporting to the Board of Directors and a dotted line reporting to the Group CEO.
 Remuneration proposed: By way of salary, allowances, perquisites, Variable pay etc., Mr Rohit Gambhir is proposed to be paid remuneration by way of salary, allowances, special allowances, perquisites, incentives / bonus within an overall ceiling of ₹ 40,000,000/- (Rupees Four Crores only).
 The proposed remuneration is the overall ceiling limit for which approval of shareholders is being sought.
 Further the Board of Directors are to be authorized to fix such remuneration, perquisites and bonus within the overall ceiling of ₹ 40,000,000/- (Rupees Four Crores only).